 Tax and Legal Framework

 Germany’s tax system is one of the most advantageous among big industrialized countries, especially because it is stable.
 For example, the employer’s contributions are 20% in Germany, half of what they are in France, and the managers or the associates of what would be the equivalent of an LLC (GmbH in German) can also be completely exonerated.
-However, the tax system in German is a bit more complex.
+However, the tax system in Germany is a bit more complex.
 Don’t forget to hire competent bilingual lawyers in order to get better advice.

-The importance of competition and the principal of market freedom is more marked than in France.
+The importance of competition and the principle of market freedom is more marked than in France.
 There are way less nationalized companies than in France, giving way to more market freedom.
 Germany also welcomes foreign companies and agents, all in the name of market freedom, and the value of competition and transparency.